Job Workflows

 - Run remaining steps before failing: Continue to next steps and fail the job at the end.

-The default is to fail immediately but depending on the procedure at
+The default is to fail immediately but depending on the procedure at hand it is possible to choose to have the execution continue.

-Strategy: Controls the order of execution of steps and command
+Strategy: Controls the order of execution of steps and command dispatch to nodes: Node-oriented and Step-oriented.

-- Node First: Executes the full workflow on each node before the
+- Node First: Executes the full workflow on each node before the next node. (default)

-step. - Parallel: Run all steps in parallel.
+- Parallel: Run all steps in parallel.

 For more complex workflow strategy rules, see Ruleset Workflow Strategy Plugin

-The following sections describe how to construct a workflow as a set
+The following sections describe how to build a job as a set of steps of different types.

-When creating a new Job definition, the Workflow form will be set with
+When creating a new Job definition, the Workflow form will be set with defaults and have no steps defined.
+The workflow editor will have a form open asking to choose a step type to add.

 New steps are always added to the end of the sequence.
-See

-for directions on moving steps into a new order.
+See Reordering steps for directions on moving steps into a new order.

 Each step can have a "Description" to give it a more logical name or description to be displayed in the Rundeck GUI.

-The next several sections describe the specification of each kind of
+The next several sections describe the specification of each kind of workflow step.

 Types of Steps